rku/tud-ecg-linux/04/patches/README.md

 > is, ``popped up'').
 Use the menu status callback to know when to avoid menu
 > manipulation.

-The patch updates the menu in an idle callback and manages a menu_dirty flag that indicates whether or not the menu requires updating.
+The patch manages a menu_dirty flag that indicates whether or not the menu requires updating and updates it only when the menu is not visible.